DecisiveAI/mdai-docs/src/install/aws/uninstall.md

 ## 🧨 Time to destroy

-Due to AWS CDK limitations several additional steps required to fully remove all MDAI Engine resources from AWS.
-Follow the steps below, in order, to destroy your Engine and all associated resources.
+Due to AWS CDK limitations several additional steps required to fully remove all MDAI Cluster resources from AWS.
+Follow the steps below, in order, to destroy your MDAI Cluster and all associated resources.

-### Remove all OTel collector instances within your Engine
+### Remove all OTel collector instances within your MDAI Cluster
 ```shell
 kubectl describe otelcol $(kubectl get otelcol -o custom-columns=":.metadata.name")
 ```